 Still looking for some last-minute holiday gift ideas?
 Not to worry.
 We've got an insanely delicious combo up in here and we can't wait to share it with you.
 We're showing you how to make your own almond milk at home and how to pair it with the most decadent gingerbread brownies!

 Whether you're DIY-ing edible gifts for Christmas or hosting a holiday party with the best dessert bar ever, this gluten-free, naturally-sweetened duo will NOT disappoint.
 Trust us on this one.

-Effortlessly get your Martha Stewart on with some yarn or twine, parchment paper and a few neighbourhood bush clippings (shh!).
+Effortlessly get your Martha Stewart on with some yarn or twine, parchment paper and a few neighborhood bush clippings (shh!).
 We found some fancy paper straws and green clip-top glass bottles but mason jars would look amazing too.

-We love making our own nut milk because of the creaminess and depth of flavour, maximum nutritional benefits from whole almonds, and simply, just knowing what goes in it.
+We love making our own nut milk because of the creaminess and depth of flavour, maximum nutritional benefits from whole almonds, and simply just knowing what goes in it.
 Oh, and this process yields a ton of nut pulp which you can add to other foods or freeze for the future.
 You can also bake a large batch to process into almond flour for baking (see Suggestions below).